tinaponting/genesis-child-themes/README.md

 * Simply Gorgeous: Change row 94 to your own text!
 Note: I couldn`t deltale all the text in the footer!

+* Wander theme: Best for photoblogger or portfolio.

 ------------------------------------------
 *
 For icons: For Icons best use: https://www.favicon-generator.org